Bonds

 Deploying Bondable Servers

-By default, new deployments will deploy into a bond-supported rack if available for the product in the selected facility.
+-supported rack if available for the product in the selected facility.
 You can ensure deployment of bond-supported servers at deployment time:

 Via API

-To require a bond-supported rack in a deployment pass true
+To require a bond-supported rack in a deployment, pass true

 in the bondingSupport